FryerTuck/anon/.anon.dir/User/note/editRootPass.md

-!!!
-WARNING !!!

-The master password is still "stock standard".
-  Anyone who knows this can login remotely and run mucks.
-  You need to change this ASAP!
+#### Master Password

+When Anon is installed, the `master` user's password is stock-standard.
+For brevity, use the following command: passwd master

-To find out how to login as master, use this command: help login
+To find out more, use this command: help login
 -then scroll to the end of the help info

-Once you are master, use this command: passwd master